EdenKupe/anarchysf/pages/a/001900 Poul Anderson.md

 ---
 In 'The Star Beast' a future earth has  a social system resembling a form of anarchy, though not so described; it is  presented as typical of decadence.

-"It was a short story called Security Risk, in  ASTOUNDING SCIENCE FICTION a monthly American magazine, that had in fact, first  interested me in ideas that I later found to be embodied in anarchism." (<a href="biblio.htm#Pilgrim">Pilgrim  1963</a>)
+"It was a short story called <em>Security Risk</em>, in  ASTOUNDING SCIENCE FICTION a monthly American magazine, that had in fact, first  interested me in ideas that I later found to be embodied in anarchism." (<a href="biblio.htm#Pilgrim">Pilgrim  1963</a>)

 In 'For the Duration' an authoritarian  future US government is overthrown, but the revolutionary forces quickly proved  just as bad.
 The obvious anarchist moral is only implicitly drawn.